 The La Jolla Cove also provides a host of underwater activities.
 It is most popular for its snorkeling and scuba diving opportunities.
 The clear water as well, as the sheer abundance of underwater life makes it an ideal for snorkelers.
 The Garibaldi, which is the state fish of California, is a popular attraction with its abundance in this particular area.
 La Jolla Cove is filled with feathery strands of kelp, grasses, and anemones.
 There are octopi and lobster and powder blue sea stars, eels, and bat rays.
 Brilliantly colored Garibaldi, sheep head, and schools of blacksmith frequent this area as well.
 The La Jolla Cove has a very strict “look but don’t touch policy” due to its ties with the San Diego-La Jolla Underwater Park and Ecological Reserve which maintains the steady population of marine life.
 No fishing or collecting of marine invertebrates, (even taking dead specimens or seashells) is allowed.

 Experienced paddlers are also free to rent kayaks and explore the area on their own.
 Paddling through the sandy flats at La Jolla Shores to view harmless leopard sharks is an experience not to be missed.
 La Jolla Cove also holds the distinction of being one of the most photographed beaches in Southern California.
 It’s hard not to see why with its clear waters and scenic sunsets and its easy access to other attractions located in La Jolla.

 So the next time you are in California head over to La Jolla Cove and experience big-time fun in this small beach.
-And remember to book your stay at The Shoal beach hotel in La Jolla!
+And remember to book your stay at The Shoal La Jolla Beach!